-- We are however not so much interested in the dynamics of the population itself. - What we want is to study the characteristics of the epidemic, the conditions for its occurrence, its prevalence, and if it will come to an end or not. - Separating both dynamics of the populations and the of the epidemics is possible if the typical time scale associated with the disease is much shorter than the time scale for changes in the population. - ullet If this is the case,, we can take the population as a constant., N. - We will consider this case.
+- We are however not so much interested in the dynamics of the population itself. - What we want is to study the characteristics of the epidemic, the conditions for its occurrence, its prevalence, and if it will come to an end or not. - Separating the dynamics of the population and that of the epidemic is indeed possible if the typical time scale associated with the disease is much shorter than the time scale for changes in the population. - ullet If this is the case,, we can take the population as a constant, N. - We will consider this case.
 It is valid for a large range of diseases: influenza, rubella, measles, where r is the infection rate.